 - Vorarlberg Summer: Weather and What to Pack

 - Getting Around Vorarlberg in Summer

 - Vorarlberg Summer Festivals

 - Top Things to See and do in Vorarlberg in Summer

 Vorarlberg is a region in the far west of Austria, at the edge of Lake Constance.
-It’s bordered by Lichntenstein Germany, and Switzerland.
-The region is in the alps and quite mountainous.
+It’s bordered by Lichtenstein, Germany, and Switzerland.
+The region is in the Alps and quite mountainous.

-If you’re flying in from the UK, it’s worth nothing that Zurich airport in Switzerland may be far more convenient than Vienna.
+If you’re flying in from the UK, it’s worth noting that Zurich Airport in Switzerland may be far more convenient than Vienna.
 Austria’s capital is completely on the other side of the country, and Zurich airport at 1.5 hours drive makes a good alternative.